KesseNones/EcksDee-Programming-Language/README.md

 ## Mechanics:
 ### Stack Based Approach:
 	-Since EcksDee is based on Forth, it's stack based.
 	This means that the language is generally composed of things pushed to the stack, and things that operate on those things pushed onto the stack known as operators.

-For instance, to add two numbers, one pushes a number, another number, and then uses the add operator, like so: a b + This means that a is pushed onto the stack and then b is pushed onto the stack, yielding a stack, displayed top being the rightmost item, like this: a b.
+	-For instance, to add two numbers, one pushes a number, another number, and then uses the add operator, like so: a b + This means that a is pushed onto the stack and then b is pushed onto the stack, yielding a stack, displayed top being the rightmost item, like this: a b.
 	The operator + then pops b and a and adds them together and pushes the result, yielding a stack with just result c.

 	-Following this explanation is a section on the different types of data that can be pushed to the stack.
 ### Data Types:
 	-This language contains multiple data types that are pushed onto the stack.
 	The data types currently are: